CtrlK

 Suggestions

-Extract the CHANGELOG review section (including contributor credits, issue reporter credits, and verification) into a separate CHANGELOG_GUIDE.md and reference it with a one-line link from the main workflow.
+Extract the CHANGELOG Review section (including contributor credits, issue reporter credits, verification, and editorial guidelines) into a separate CHANGELOG_GUIDE.md and reference it with a single link from the main workflow step.

 DimensionReasoningScore